DBPR Complaints and Investigations

 For investigations in the Tampa Bay Area, individuals and businesses might receive a letter from an Investigation Specialist in the Tampa Regional Office of the DBPR which is located at 1313 N. Tampa St., Suite 915, Tampa, FL 33602.

 Section 455.225 requires the Investigation Specialist with the DBPR’s Division of Regulation to send you a copy of the complaint that someone filed against you.

-If the department’s legal staff or the Probable Cause Panel of the professional board reviewing this matters finds probable cause that the alleged violations occurred, then the complaint and all the information obtained as part of the investigation become public ten days after probable cause is found.
-The goal is convincing the department that no probable cause exists so the case can be closed.
+If the department’s legal staff or the Probable Cause Panel of the professional board reviews these matters to determine whether probable cause exists that the alleged violations occurred.
+If so, then the complaint and all the information obtained as part of the investigation become public ten days after probable cause is found.
+The goal is to convince the department that no probable cause exists so the case can be closed.

-You have a right to representation by an attorney experienced in representing professionals and businesses in these types of investigation.
+You have a right to representation by an attorney experienced in representing professionals and businesses in these types of investigations.
 In some cases, the complaint can best be resolved through informal mediation.

 An experienced attorney can help you decide the best way to proceed at each stage of the case.

 If the Division of Regulation at the Florida Department of Business and Professional Regulation (DBPR) sends you notice of a complaint pending against you, then our experienced criminal defense attorneys can help.